-5 The "jurisdiction" of a court is discussed in many appellate opinions and in Respondent's Return (answer to the Petition).
+&lt;sup>4 The "jurisdiction" of a court is discussed in many appellate opinions and in Respondent's Return (answer to the Petition).
 However, "authority" is more properly used in this situation.
 See State ex rel.
 Scroggins v.
 Kellogg, 311 S.W.3d 293, 297 (Mo.App.
 W.D.
 2010) ("[P]rior Missouri cases that interpreted statutory or rule restrictions on a trial court's power to take an action in a particular case as a deprivation of the court's 'jurisdiction' are no longer accurate.")

-The appellate courts of Missouri have recognized that this Court's rules provide a clear mechanism by which a defendant in Defendant Walker's situation, who was not been delivered to the Department of Corrections because he was still on probation under a suspended execution of sentence, may challenge a conviction: Rule 29.07(d).
+delivered to the Department of Corrections because he was still on probation under a suspended execution of sentence, may challenge a conviction: Rule 29.07(d).
 However, rather than seek relief under the established procedure, the defendant led the circuit court into error by claiming that court could change the previously entered judgment pursuant to Rule 29.12(b).
 The defendant ignored the procedure provided in Missouri Rule of Criminal Procedure 29.07(d) which authorizes a sentencing court to set aside the defendant's guilty plea in certain circumstances.
 Instead, the defendant sought a direct change to the previously-entered Judgment.

 A just solution could have been reached in this case.
 The defendant originally accepted a plea agreement for probation on a felony stealing case at a time when the defense, the prosecution and the Court all believed that stealing more than \$500 was a felony.
-The parties could have taken steps to re-implement the plea agreement under an amended charge of felony receiving stolen property rather than under felony stealing.
+After the opinion in State v.
+Bazell, 497 S.W.3d 263 (Mo.
+2016), the parties could have taken steps to re-implement the plea agreement under an amended charge of felony receiving stolen property rather than under felony stealing.
 Rule 29.07(d) authorizes a circuit court to set aside a judgment of conviction and withdraw a guilty plea when the execution of sentence has been suspended if the court finds a manifest injustice that needs to be corrected.
 See Brown v.
 State, 66 S.W.3d 721, 731, note 5 (Mo.
-2002) ("[A] motion under the first clause of Rule 29.07(d) to withdraw a plea of guilty before sentence is imposed or when imposition of a sentence is suspended would still be proper, as would a motion under the second clause of Rule 29.07(d) to set aside a conviction and withdraw a guilty plea after sentence but before remand to the DOC....").
+2002) ("[A] motion injustice.
+See State v.
+Collins, 328 S.W.3d 705, 707 (Mo.
+2011) (When a defendant is sentenced to a term of punishment greater than the maximum sentence for the offense, the sentencing error constitutes a manifest injustice warranting plain error review.)